aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/BattleCondition/Inked.md

 This condition will have the battleentity.`sprite`.material.color to be set to a lerp from the existing one to 0x7200D8 (bright purple) with a factor of 1/5 of the frametime.
 Check the documentation of the method to learn more about how the alpha channel is determined.

 This condition includes the initialisation of the actor's `firepart` as a new instance of `Prefabs/Particles/InkDrip` childed to the `sprite` with a `DelAftBtl` tag and a local position of Vector3.up.

+## About enemy party members
+This condition effectively doesn't do anything on its own for enemy party members because the effects described above only concerns the player party.

+It is up to the individual [enemy action](../../Enemy%20actions/Enemy%20actions.md) to implement logic to this condition which may include changes to their move selection process.